Terms & Conditions

 5.3.4.
 Initial Services charges and prepayments

-All Initial payable order pre-payment charges shall be invoiced in advance to the Customer within five (5) Working Days from the Customer’s signature Effective Date.
+All initial ‘pre-payment charges shall be invoiced in advance to the Customer within five (5) Working Days from the Effective Date.
+The Customer shall make payment in full within Net eight (8) days of the invoice date, unless otherwise agreed in writing.

 5.4.
 Payment Terms

 5.4.1.
-Payment terms will be visibly specified on all invoices and will adhere to terms agreed upon in the EFB Service Agreement.
+Payment terms will be visibly specified on all invoices and will adhere to terms agreed upon in the Agreement.

 5.4.2.
 Payments are only accepted on the basis of SWIFT transfer or IBAN/SWIFT transfer unless otherwise specified by the Supplier.
 The Supplier’s bank details will be stated on each invoice.

-The Supplier shall inform the Customer regarding overdue payments weekly.
-If the Customer does not settle the account in due time, the Supplier reserves the right to apply a reminder fee of 5% from the second reminder sent to the Customer.
-If the payment is not fully settled within three (3) weeks from the due date, the Supplier reserves the right to disable System and Service operations in full or in part, until the payment is fully settled.
-Any System interference must be notified by the Supplier seven (7) Days in advance.
+If the payment is not fully settled within twenty-one (21) days from the due date of an invoice, the Supplier reserves the right to disable System and Services operations in full or in part, until the payment is fully settled.
+Any System interference must be notified by the Supplier seven (7) days in advance.

 5.5.
 Taxes and other charges